 Whether you use your smartphone for basic calls and texts or are an avid on-the-go app user, it’s important that you take necessary steps to keep the handset and your personal information secure.

-- Don’t give too much away – not only is your smartphone at risk of being stolen but the information you share on it may also jeopardise your safety.
-Avoid saving sensitive information such as passwords or credit card details within apps and remember, ‘checking-in’ on Facebook is letting everybody know you are not home.
+- Don’t give too much away.
+Not only is your smartphone at risk of being stolen but the information you share on it may also jeopardise your safety.
+Avoid saving sensitive information such as passwords or credit card details within apps.
+Remember, ‘checking-in’ on Facebook is letting everybody know you are not home.

-- Be wary of wireless – connecting to remote Wi-Fi networks is beneficial as it saves on data costs.
+- Be wary of wireless.
+Connecting to remote Wi-Fi networks is beneficial as it saves on data costs.
 However, sending and receiving information whilst connected to these networks presents a security concern.
 To be safe, ensure you switch off these connections when not in use.
 This prevents malicious parties from connecting to your smartphone without your knowledge.
-Top tip – It’s worth taking a browse through your phone’s network security settings as it might be configured to automatically connect to a network when in range.
+Top tip; It’s worth taking a browse through your phone’s network security settings.
+It might be configured to automatically connect to a network when in range.

 Ultimately, it’s important that you can show-off and enjoy your new gadget to your heart’s content.
 Just remember to be wise about where and when you use it and avoid putting your sensitive information in to the wrong hands.